 According to HubSpot’s 2020 State of Marketing report, just over 75% of marketers report on how their campaigns directly influence revenue, but only 35% said that understanding the return-on-investment (ROI) of their campaigns was very or extremely important.

 Nothing proves the value of your activities quite so much as a dollar amount, particularly when it comes to those who are not so familiar with the ins and outs of marketing.
 A good rule of thumb is: for every $1 spent on marketing activity, there should be a return of at least $4 in the first year following your activity - however, don’t just set this in isolation.
 Check your operating margins with your C-Suite to find out what their requirements are, and make sure you also model out the lifetime value of a customer to see that number increase in subsequent years.

 Not only does ROI prove marketing’s value to the organisation, it also serves as another metric to help you refine your strategy.
 For example, are you spending an inordinate amount of time on social media, only to find those efforts are not generating high-quality leads?
 In that case, you may want to redirect your efforts to those channels where you get the most bang for your buck.

 5. Rinse and repeat!

-When you’re caught up with campaigns, content creation and the myriad of other things that takes up a marketer’s time, it can be easy to let reporting fall by the wayside.
+When you’re caught up with campaigns, content creation and the myriad of other things that take up a marketer’s time, it can be easy to let reporting fall by the wayside.
 It’s crucial, however, that you continue to generate reports on a regular basis, so that you can keep kicking your marketing goals.